Wàn Guó Gōng Bào

 It attracted a wide and influential Chinese readership throughout its thirty-nine-year run from 1868 to 1907.
 The Qing reformer Kang Youwei (康有為) once said of the publication: "I owe my conversion to reform chiefly on the writings of two missionaries, the Rev. Timothy Richard and the Rev. Dr. Young J. Allen."

-The other name under which the Rev. Allen published the paper was Kiao Hwei Sing Pao from 1868–1874.
+The other name under which the Rev. Allen published the paper was Kiao Hwei Sing Pao from 1868 to 1874.

 A Chinese translation of Looking Backward was serialized in this magazine in 1891–1892.